Azure-Samples/MachineLearningSamples-QnAMatching/README.md

 4. Train text classification models and evaluate model performance.

-## Prerequisites

-The prerequisites to run this example are as follows:

-1. An [Azure account](https://azure.microsoft.com/free/) (free trials are available).
-2. An installed copy of [Azure Machine Learning Workbench](./overview-what-is-azure-ml) following the [quick start installation guide](./quick-start-installation) to install the program and create a workspace.
-3. This example could be run on any compute context.
-However, it is recommended to run it on a multi-core machine with at least of 16-GB memory and 5-GB disk space.

 ## Data description

 The dataset used in this example is a Stack Exchange Data Dump stored at [archive.org](https://archive.org/details/stackexchange).
 This data is an anonymized dump of all user-contributed content on the [Stack Exchange network](https://stackexchange.com/).
 Each site in the network is formatted as a separate archive consisting of XML files zipped via 7-zip using bzip2 compression.
 Each site archive includes Posts, Users, Votes, Comments, PostHistory, and PostLinks.